normanrichardson/structuralglass/README.md

 This model's validity decreases with load duration.

 ### Non-composite method:
-A simple mechanical behavior that assumes the laminates effective thickness is:
+A simple mechanical behavior that assumes the laminates effective thickness is for:
-* for deflection: the square root of the minimum thicknesses squared
+* deflection: the square root of the sum of the minimum thicknesses squared
-* for stress: the cubed root of the minimum thicknesses cubed This model assumes a non-composite behavior.
+* stress: cubed root of the sum of the minimum thicknesses cubed

+This model assumes a non-composite behavior.

 ### Shear transfer coefficient method: